MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/cpe-post-provisioning.md

 ### Run full data synchronization

-To run full data synchronization in Commerce, follow these steps while in headquarters.
+To run full data synchronization in Commerce, follow these steps in headquarters.

 1. Use the menu on the left to go to **Modules \> Retail and commerce \> Headquarters setup \> Commerce scheduler \> Channel database**.
-1. Select the channel named **scXXXXXXXXX**.
+1. Select the channel that is named **scXXXXXXXXX**.
 1. On the Action Pane, select **Full data sync**.
 1. Enter **9999** as the distribution schedule.
 1. Select **OK**.